SebastianWendel/twooris/README.md

 Now create the config file, change the twitter tokens you just created, maybe your gpios and the text messeges.

+IMPORTANT: Please note that i used the BCM pin layout for the gpio numbers.
+For more Informations please read <http://elinux.org/RPi_Low-level_peripherals> .

     cat > twooris.cfg << 'EOF'
     [gpios]
     led                 = 18